 I used to love the lyrics of this one particular song & I’ve been hearing it echo through my mind lately, playing again & again like a mantra….

 “We’ll make great pets, we’ll make great pets”….

-Well, I’m here to tell ya… I would prayerfully hope for a keeper who would feed me ripe, warm blueberries off the vine & allow me to breathe fresh, clean air all day & night.
-I’d wish for the freedom to take long, meandering walks through the woods & to snooze in the warm, evening sunset anytime I wish.
-I would hope that after a leisurely, calm day spent exploring nature’s goodness, enjoying clean, cool water & dining on healthy, tasty sustenance, I’d be provided with a soft, cozy bed to lay my head.
-But more importantly, I’d pray that when my time comes to a close on this earth, it would be as gentle, humane, brief & dignified of an ending as possible.
+Well, I’m here to tell ya… I would prayerfully hope for a keeper who would feed me ripe, warm blueberries off the vine and allow me to breathe fresh clean air all day and night.
+I’d wish for the freedom to take long, meandering walks through the woods and to snooze in the warm evening sunset anytime I wish.
+I would hope that after a leisurely, calm day spent exploring nature’s goodness, enjoying clean, cool water and feasting on healthy, tasty sustenance that I’d be provided with a soft, cozy bed to lay my head.
+But more importantly, I’d pray that when my time comes to a close on this earth, it would be as gentle and humane of an ending as possible.